techidaily/site-win11-tips/source/_posts/easy-pc-reset-simplified-strategies-for-windows-rebooting.md

 3. Use the drop-down menu to select **Restart** and click **OK**.
 ![Shut Down Windows Dialog Box](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/09/Shut-Down-Windows-Dialog-Box.jpg)

- Aside from the above, you can also use the Shut Down Windows dialog to put your PC to sleep, shut it down, or hibernate it.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/d-COuhPT5mk?si=wLZU6jkkAdJuAn6h" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/jf0JvOqiAXc?si=kHEHQGC_PhBv4xij" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+ Aside from the above, you can also use the Shut Down Windows dialog to put your PC to sleep, shut it down, or hibernate it.

 ## 5\.
 How to Restart Windows via the Command Prompt